Yes, yes, yes, it's another banana recipe. You know I can't get enough of them. But it has been awhile since I posted one.

 1 teaspoon vanilla

-1 cup white corn syrup (Karo)
+1 cup white corn syrup (Karo)1 cup pecans

 1 cup chocolate chips